 There are dozens of cafes and restaurants for refreshment stops, and a park with a playground for letting the little ones run around.
-However, there are so many family-friendly attractions in Kuranda, there probably won’t be much time for that.
+However, there are so many Kuranda things to do, there probably won’t be much time for that.

-Here we round-up some of the best family attractions if you are visiting Kuranda with Kids:
+Here we round-up some of the best things to do in Kuranda with Kids:

 Kuranda Scenic Railway

-I would recommend upgrading to Gold Class, which gives you guaranteed window seats, and free sparkling wine on the way – and who doesn’t love free bubbly on holiday?!
+If you don’t mind spending a bit more on the Kuranda train prices, I would recommend upgrading to Gold Class.
+This gives you guaranteed window seats, and free sparkling wine on the way – and who doesn’t love free bubbly on holiday?!